 - Who am I when I write?
 Voice in Academic Writing

 - Writing for publication

-- The Bridge: academic writing development for years 10, 11 and 12 in England and Wales; 5th and 6th year in Scotland
+- The Bridge: academic writing development for sixth form in England and Wales; 5th and 6th year in Scotland

 - as an academic writer (conference abstracts, reports, constructing workshops) – finding your voice, clarity, argument, organisation, confidence

 - as a newspaper columnist (including, at various times, the Herald, Scotsman, Scotland on Sunday and the Scottish editions of the Times and Sunday Times) – marshalling facts, clarity of purpose, writing with style, wordcount, deadlines, time-management